Balangiga bells: Balangiga massacre

 In reprisal, General Jacob H. Smith ordered that Samar be turned into a "howling wilderness" and that they shoot any Filipino male above ten years of age who was capable of bearing arms.
 This was the most widespread killing of Filipino civilians in the entire duration of the war.
 The aftermath of the massacre also led to the increased use of the water cure in Samar.
 The American soldiers seized three church bells from the town church and moved them back to the United States as war trophies.
 The 9th Infantry Regiment maintained that the single bell in their possession was presented to the regiment by villagers when the unit left Balangiga on April 9, 1902.
 The bell had been actually given to them by the 11th Infantry Regiment, which had taken all three bells when they left Balangiga for Tacloban on October 18, 1901.

 Smith and his primary subordinate, Major Littleton Waller of the United States Marine Corps, were both court-martialled for war crimes against the civilian population of Samar.
-Waller was charged specifically of tying one of the natives to a tree and shooting bullets into their body for three straight days, before finally killing them on the fourth.
+Waller was charged specifically of tying a local resident to a tree and shooting bullets into their body for three straight days, before finally killing them on the fourth.
 Waller was acquitted of the charges.
 Smith was found guilty, admonished and retired from service, but charges were dropped shortly after.
 He was later hailed as a war hero.